zgsrc/pillowfort/README.md

 ##### Facebook

-The Facebook toolkit makes it easy to implement a Facebook login flow through the server (rather than the client).

 1. To use Facebook, [create](https://developers.facebook.com/docs/apps/register) an application.
 2. Then, choose the [permissions](https://developers.facebook.com/docs/facebook-login/permissions) that you need.
-3. Wire up a login flow using the middleware below.
+3. Wire up a login flow using the middleware in the `pf.auth.facebook` toolkit.

 ##### Google

 1. To use Google, [create](https://console.developers.google.com/projectselector/apis/library) an application.
 2. Then, choose the [permissions](https://developers.google.com/identity/protocols/googlescopes) that you need.
-3. Wire up a login flow using the middleware below.
+3. Wire up a login flow using the middleware in the `pf.auth.google` toolkit.

 ## Model